2022-23 Pandemic Protocols

 - Students and staff are encouraged to bring their own reusable water bottle for use throughout the day and take water bottles home to be cleaned on a daily basis.

-- Campuses will be encouraged to utilize outdoor learning spaces for lunch and other learning experiences when possible and available.
+- Campuses will be encouraged to utilize outdoor learning spaces for lunch and other learning experiences when CDC community level is high and it can be done safely.

-- Teachers will be encouraged to keep doors and windows open to increase ventilation.
+- Teachers will be encouraged to keep doors and windows open to increase ventilation when CDC community level is high.

 - Limited visitors and volunteers are permitted on campus at the principal’s discretion, including for organized classroom activities/events.
 Principals should consider the current level of active cases on campus when exercising this discretion, and may consult with RISD Health Services and their learning community executive director for guidance as needed.
 All visitors are strongly encouraged to wear a mask when CDC COVID-19 Community Level of HIGH for Dallas County.